 Bat ear correction or otoplasty is an operation to correct prominent (or bat ears) and place them closer to the head.
 Dr. Drielsma can also correct other issues, such as large ears or “lop” ears.
 Prominent ears, particularly in children, can lead to self-consciousness and teasing.
 For this reason, many seek bat ear correction prior to commencing school.BEFORE AND AFTER PHOTOS

-Dr Drielsma performs bat ear correction through an incision behind the ear.
+Dr. Drielsma performs bat ear correction through an incision behind the ear.
 However individual surgical requirements may require other incisions.
-Dr Drielsma uses both permanent and dissolving stitches.
-Although possible to do under local anaesthetic, otoplasty, particularly in children, is usually done as a day stay procedure under a light anaesthetic.
+Dr. Drielsma uses both permanent and dissolving stitches.
+Although possible to do under local anesthetic, otoplasty, particularly in children, is usually done as a day stay procedure under a light anesthetic.
 Recovery is quick and pain is minimal.
 Patients require a head bandage for a week.
-Results are excellent and lead to a boost in self image and confidence.
+Results are excellent and lead to a boost in self-image and confidence.

 Important points to remember before proceeding with surgery

 - Healing continues for some time following surgery as the skin shrinks and adjusts.